pustotnik/zenmake/docs/buildconf-substitutions.rst

     :DESTDIR:
         Installation destination directory.
 It's mostly for installing to a temporary directory.
 For example this is used when building deb packages.
+        See also ``--destdir`` command line argument for commands 'install'/'uninstall'.

 In some cases some extra variables are provided.
 For example, variables ``SRC`` and ``TGT`` are provided